Heroes Tunnel: Construction

 After the tunnel was decided as the best option, workers began to test the character of the rock.
 A hole was drilled at the summit below the proposed grade.
 After the tests were complete, the consultants had two plans for the tunnel: A twin bore or a single bore.
 The final plans were a twin bore tunnel.
 Work began on the tunnel on March 10, 1948.
 The contractors decided first to clear up a workplace and excavate the tubes.
 The tunnel was designed on an ascending 3% grade west to east.
 The west portal was worked on first since it was a lower grade.
 On June 21, the holes were drilled and the arch section was added shortly after.

 Operations were handled by two shifts of two crews each.
 Each drilling crew was made up of twelve drillers, twelve suckers, two scaling miners, and one boss.
 A 30-inch metal ventilating line was installed in each bore suspended at the height of 7 feet above the tunnel floor.
 The two tunnels ventilation formed a Y which at the base would contain a 36-inch reversible fan.
 A concrete ventilation shaft was built which is located midway between the tunnels.
 There is a control room at the base of the shaft.
 The fans in the shaft would exhaust bad air from the tunnels and blow it up into the shaft out of one of the four ducts.
 The fans are controlled by carbon monoxide detectors.
 The tunnel's lighting system was designed to meet both day and night conditions with lights being located on the center line of the roof.
 Caution and stop lights were installed for emergency use.
 Removal of any fire extinguisher would automatically change the lights and start the ventilating fan.
 One life was lost during the construction of the tunnel.
 The tunnel opened to traffic on November 1, 1949.

+Change in Lighting

+From January to February 2024, the tunnel lights were changed from Low-pressure sodium (LPS) lamps to LEDs.
+Public reception was mixed, due to a fondness of the warm and intense atmosphere provided by the LPS lamps.